stgrky/Project_2/README.md

 ## INTRODUCTION

-As a physician I would like easy access to COVID patient results across the state to ensure accurate tracking and reporting of tested patients.
+As a physician I would like easy access to COVID-19 patient results across the country to ensure accurate tracking and reporting of tested patients.

 <br>